BankAdvisor – UK Digital Bank Comparisons

 Monzo Review

-Monzo is one of the UK's leading digital banks, recognized for its intuitive mobile app, real-time transaction notifications, and comprehensive budgeting features.
+Monzo is one of the UK's leading digital banks, recognized for its distinctive coral-coloured cards, intuitive mobile app, real-time transaction notifications, and comprehensive budgeting features.
 With a focus on transparency and user experience, Monzo offers a full current account, savings options, overdraft facilities, and fee-free international spending, all protected by UK banking regulations.
+Founded in 2015, it has grown to serve millions of UK customers with its innovative approach to personal finance.

 FSCS ProtectedInstant NotificationsMobile-First Banking